 - NetTutor: All students also have access to NetTutor, a 24/7 online tutoring system that can give you the support you need when something unexpected comes up.
-To access NetTutor, log-in to MyRU and go to the “Academics” icon.
+To access NetTutor, log-in to D2L, click "Radford University Support" at the top, and select "NetTutor."

 Purdue OWL: For help with APA Style and writing in general, there’s no better place online than the Purdue Online Writing Lab.
 Because we’re all in the middle of switching over from APA 6th Edition to APA 7th, the OWL has a helpful reminder at the top of APA pages in red to let you know which edition you’re looking at.

 CrashCourse: With videos covering a wide array of topics across the curriculum, CrashCourse is a free resource to help brush up on basic subjects from anatomy to world history.